speedment/speedment-doc/pages/sharding.md

 ### Mutable Sharding
 Mutable sharding means that the set of shard key can be dynamically managed (added and removed) on demand.
-Thus, the set of chard keys must not be known in advance.
+Thus, the set of shard keys must not be known in advance.
 However, when a new shard is first used, the data set corresponding to that shard must be loaded into memory, implying an initial first time delay.

 The following example will shard countries on demand as shard keys are first seen.